pyranges/pyranges_1.x/docs/how_to_create.rst

 Coordinates follow the python standard (0-based, start included, end excluded).
 A column called Strand is optional.
 Any other columns in the dataframe are carried over as metadata.

-  >>> import pandas as pd, pyranges as pr, numpy as np
+  >>> import pandas as pd, pyranges1 as pr, numpy as np
   >>> df=pd.DataFrame(
   ... {'Chromosome':['chr1', 'chr1', 'chr1', 'chr3'],
   ...
 'Start': [5, 20, 80, 10],